BHM – Celebrating Black Children’s Books

 I began teaching 2nd grade in 2003.
-It struck me early on how necessary it was for my minority students to see themselves in the books we read.
+It struck me early on how necessary it was for my Black and Brown students to see themselves in the books we read.
 I’ve come to believe that books, more than any other medium, are the most critical area for children to see themselves represented because books are the most intimate.
 Books live in a child’s room with them, travel on the bus or in their car, and give the most room for their imagination to find themselves in the story.

-Sadly, as I spent time researching my AA-centric children’s books, I found that many of them weren’t written by black authors.
-I appreciate that white authors would attempt to help enhance black representation in children’s books but I also know that this has much to do with the publishing system in which white authors find further privilege over their minority colleagues.
+Sadly, as I spent time researching my AA-centric children’s books, I found that many of them weren’t written by Black authors.
+I appreciate that white authors would attempt to help enhance Black representation in children’s books but I also know that this has much to do with the publishing system in which white authors find further privilege over their minority colleagues.

 If you’re a person of color who has a good idea and a desire to write, be encouraged to start writing.
 We desperately need more minority representation in children’s and teens’ books.